iklam/iklam.github.io/_posts/2017-12-20-lambda-notes-003-invoke-dynamic.markdown

 ```
 `linkCallSite` returns information in two ways:

 * It returns an object of the `MemberName` type.
-This object points to a method that should be executed every time this `invokedynamic` instruction is executed.
-* Addition information are returned inside the `appendixResult` array, which are passed as parameters to the `MembedName`.
+* Addition information are returned inside the `appendixResult` array.

+*(We will discuss the returned information a bit later.)*

 Note that `MethodHandleNatives.linkCallSite` calls [`MethodHandleNatives.linkCallSiteImpl`](http://hg.openjdk.java.net/jdk/hs/file/ea0d0781c63c/src/java.base/share/classes/java/lang/invoke/MethodHandleNatives.java#l245),
 which eventually calls